Saalim-Baba/ETH-KI-Wettbewerb/README.md

 # KI-Wettbewerb

 ## Overview
-KI-Wettbewerb is a swiss contest where we build a AI and showcase it.
+KI-Wettbewerb is a swiss contest where we build an AI and showcase it.
 We decided on an AI that can give you a evalution on the best learning method that suits you best.

 ## Contents
 - `.vscode/`: VS Code configurations.